8 Tips For Supporting Your Student Through the College Application Process

 Sometimes students need extra help in certain areas, and that’s okay.
 As a parent, it’s a good idea to keep an eye on what your student may be struggling with and call in extra help when it’s needed.
 Does your student have trouble with standardized tests?
 Find them an SAT or ACT tutor to set them up for success.

 Is your student having trouble with their Common Application essay?
 Look into a writing coach to help guide them.
-Is your child going to be a first generation college student, and the whole process is overwhelming for everyone?
+Is your child going to be a first-generation college student, and the whole process is overwhelming for everyone?
 Consider talking to a college admissions counselor to help along the way.

 Let Your Child Advocate For Themselves

-Much of the college application process involves your child making steps towards being independent.
+Much of the college application process involves your child making steps toward being independent.
 Encourage them to take the lead on things like communication with their high school guidance counselor and officials from their prospective colleges.

 Take Cues From Your Kid

 Every student is different.
-Some students need more guidance than others, and it’s impossible to guess what kind of support your student will need when they’re in the thick of the application process.
+Some students need more guidance than others, and it’s impossible to guess what kind of support your teen will need when they’re in the thick of the application process.
 Always try to communicate with them about what their needs are, but keep an eye out for nonverbal cues, too.

 If you’ve been hands-off but your child seems to be drowning, ask them if there are areas where they need extra support.
 Maybe you’re a hands-on parent, but your reminders about deadlines seem to be making your child irritable.
 Consider taking a step back and giving them some more autonomy.